 In Montana, telemarketing is defined as using the phone to encourage consumers to purchase, rent or invest in goods, property or services.
-If you wish to stop receiving telemarketing calls, put your phone number on the do-not-call lists.OCP
+If you wish to stop receiving telemarketing calls, put your phone number on the National Do Not Call Registry.OCP

-- Even if your number is not on the do-not-call lists, you still can ask a company to put you on its own do-not-call list.
+- Even if your number is not on the National Do Not Call Registry, you still can ask a company to put you on its own do-not-call list.
 The company must honor your request.

 - It is against the law for a telemarketer to call you before 8 a.m. and after 9 p.m.

 - Recorded telemarketing messages (also known as robocalls) are illegal in Montana under MCA 45-8-216.
 However, there are a few exceptions, such as the use of recorded messages to tell a customer that previously ordered goods are available for pick-up